Paris primary school shooting: Man kills himself

 Authorities said he may have had personal issues but released no further information about his identity or motives.

 The shooting took place at the La Rochefoucauld school.
-The Catholic establishment is located in the rue Cler, a well-known market street close to the Eiffel Tower.'It was horrible'
+The Catholic establishment is located in the rue Cler, a well-known market street close to the Eiffel Tower.

 The incident happened shortly before noon on Thursday as children were leaving the school premises for the lunch break, police officials said.